digitalcredentials/tls-did/README.md

 ```

 ### Delete
+**Concept**

+To delete a TLS-DID we remove the corresponding smart contract from the Ethereum chain.
+Furthermore, we set the smart contract address stored in the [TLSDIDRegistry Contract](#TLSDIDRegistry-Contract) to *0x0000000000000000000000000000000000000000*.

+**Code**

 To delete the TLS-DID, execute the delete method.
-This triggers the TLSDIDContract's self destruct and will remove the reference from the TLSDIDRegistry.
+This triggers the [TLSDID Contract's](#TLSDID-Contract) self destruct and will remove the reference from the [TLSDIDRegistry Contract](#TLSDIDRegistry-Contract).
 Note that running the delete method will remove all information stored in the tlsDid object's properties.
 ```javascript
 await tlsDid.delete();
 ```

+### Smart Contracts
+The TLS-DID method uses two types of ethereum smart contracts:

+#### **TLSDID Contract**

+The [TLSDID Contract](https://github.com/digitalcredentials/tls-did-registry/blob/master/contracts/TLSDID.sol) stores all data of the DID document, an expiry and a signature.
+The TLS-DID resolver uses the signature to verify the stored data against the domain for which the TLS-DID was created.

+#### **TLSDIDRegistry Contract**

+The [TLSDIDRegistry Contract](https://github.com/digitalcredentials/tls-did-registry/blob/master/contracts/TLSDIDRegistry.sol) stores a mapping from TLS DIDs to one or multiple [TLSDID Contract's](#TLSDID-Contract) addresses.

 ### Data types